Abdelhamid-El-rashidy/Abdelhamid-El-rashidy/README.md

 <h1 align="center">Hi 👋, I'm Abdelhamid EL-Rashidy</h1>
 <h3 align="center">I'm Abdelhamid Ahmed, a 18-year-old Egyptian based in Giza, a self-taught front-end web developer, and a rising junior at STEM High School for Boys—6th of October.
-Finally, a CS and Entrepreneurship geek. 🤓</h3>
+Above all, a CS and Entrepreneurship geek. 🤓</h3>

 ![Programming GIF](https://your-gif-url.com/programming-gif.gif)